grafana/faro-web-sdk/packages/react/README.md

 ## React router with data router

-The data router API is only available in React Router v6.
+The data router API is only available in React Router from v6.x.

-// todo: add specific react router version which introduced data routers
-// Sean: I couldn't find it

 If you use React Router v4/v5x, or want to use React Router v6 without the data router API refer to the [React router without data router](#react-router-without-data-router) section of the documentation.

 To upgrade your project to React Router v6 and the data router API, refer to the [Upgrade to a data router](#upgrade-to-a-data-router) section of the documentation.

 Follow these steps to set up Faro-React and React Router v6 with the data router API: